 The Careers Service knows how important work experience is, but also how difficult it can be to find.
 However, there are still ways they can help, and ways you can help yourself.

 Careers Service support

-- The Summer Experience Internship programme.
-Just launched for 2021, the programme offers pre-final year undergraduates the opportunity to undertake an internship within the University.
+- The Summer Experience Internship programme. is open for applications from pre-final year undergraduates offering opportunities to undertake an internship within the University.
 All SEI internships are paid, full-time and last up to eight weeks.